 It said it had the exact grid co-ordinates of camps of both the Revolutionary Armed Forces of Colombia (Farc) and the smaller National Liberation Army (ELN).

 Colombian officials are preparing a dossier of video and other evidence to present to the OAS.

 Venezuela has angrily rejected the accusations, and recalled its ambassador from Bogota for consultations.

-Venezuelan Foreign Minister Nicolas Maduro said the accusation was an attempt by Colombia's outgoing president to undermine attempts to improve ties after President-elect Juan Manuel Santos takes office next month.'First test'
+Venezuelan Foreign Minister Nicolas Maduro said the accusation was an attempt by Colombia's outgoing president to undermine attempts to improve ties after President-elect Juan Manuel Santos takes office next month.